-Find out if you are candidate for PRP Hair Regrowth Platelet Rich Plasma by contacting Dr. Alan J. Bauman online at www.baumanmedical.com
+Find out if you are a candidate for PRP Hair Regrowth Platelet Rich Plasma by contacting Dr. Alan J. Bauman today and requesting an in-person or virtual consultation.

 PRP Platelet Rich Plasma Hair Growth Research

 In 2008, Dr. Bauman began using PRP as a hair growth treatment and as a healing accelerator for his hair transplant patients.
 His team became the first in the field of medical hair restoration to become fully certified in Autologel–an FDA-cleared PRP preparation protocol.
 Like many of his colleagues around the world, Dr. Bauman noticed substantial hair regrowth in many of his patients from his PRP treatments.
-At the 2013 7th Annual World Congress for Hair Research held in Edinburgh, Scotland UK, information was presented on several occasions which supported the current theories about why PRP platelet rich plasma offers improvement in hair growth in many patients.
+At the 2013 7th Annual World Congress for Hair Research held in Edinburgh, Scotland, UK, several scientific abstracts were presented that described possible mechanisms of action explaining why PRP platelet-rich plasma offers improvement in hair growth in many patients.
 Cytokines and growth factors locked within the platelets can be concentrated and released, then injected into the areas of alopecia (hair loss), stimulating hair regrowth.
-Dr. Alan J. Bauman attended the 7th WCHR meeting and other similar international conferences specifically to bring back valuable information like this for his colleagues and patients in the U.S. Many of the conferences he attended were in the field of orthopedics and Regenerative Medicine due to the fact that orthopedic surgeons were amongst the first to use PRP for tissue regeneration and repair in the human body.
+Dr. Alan J. Bauman attended the 7th WCHR meeting and other similar international conferences specifically to bring back valuable information like this for his colleagues and patients in Florida and around the U.S. Many of the conferences he attended were in the field of orthopedics and Regenerative Medicine due to the fact that orthopedic surgeons were amongst the first to use PRP for tissue regeneration and repair in the human body.

-What is PRP – Platelet Rich Plasma and how is it used in Hair Regrowth?
+What is PRP – Platelet Rich Plasma and How is it Used in Hair Loss for Hair Regrowth?

 Before, 6wks and 12 wks – PRP Hair Regrowth in Alopecia Areata – Dr. Alan Bauman

-What is BioD-Restore™?
-BioD-Restore is a human-derived ECM allograft produced from medically-screened, sterile-harvested, healthy cryopreserved donor placental tissue.
-Immunoprivileged, placental tissue is an ECM that is protected from rejection.
-Used in hundreds of thousands of procedures in orthopedics, ophthalmology and oral maxillofacial surgery, BioD is a non-animal-derived ECM–a proven tissue-regenerating technology that contains powerful proteins, bioscaffold, stem cells and other benefits.
-Dr. Bauman was the first Hair Restoration Physician world-wide to use BioD routinely in his PRP hair regrowth treatments and has presented his technique and results at the esteemed Stem Cell Practical Workshop hosted by renowned stem cell expert, Dr. Dipnarine Maharaj–medical director of South Florida Stem Cell & Bone Marrow Transplant Center located in Boynton Beach, FL and at the ISHRS 2015 Annual Scientific Meeting.
+Dr. Bauman was the first Hair Restoration Physician worldwide to use BioD routinely in his PRP hair regrowth treatments and has presented his technique and results at the esteemed Stem Cell Practical Workshop hosted by renowned stem cell expert, Dr. Dipnarine Maharaj–medical director of South Florida Stem Cell & Bone Marrow Transplant Center located in Boynton Beach, FL and at the ISHRS 2015 Annual Scientific Meeting in the Bahamas.

 PRP Offers Hope for Baldness with a “Vampire Cure”